 IRS Annual Information Return

-All US-based tax-exempt charitable organizations must file an Annual Information Return to the US Internal Revenue Service, which documents the revenue, expenses, activities, and governance of the organization.
+All US-based tax-exempt charitable organizations must file an Annual Information Return to the US Internal Revenue Service (IRS), which documents the revenue, expenses, activities, and governance of the organization.
 These are available for public inspection at the US Internal Revenue Service, and must also be made available to any member of the public that requests a copy.
-To meet this requirement, and to demonstrate full transparency and accountability, Rights and Resources Group makes these available here:
+To meet this requirement, and to demonstrate full transparency and accountability, Rights and Resources Group makes these available below: